DZamora54/TriviaGame/README.md

 This is a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

-You'll create a trivia form with multiple choice or true/false options (your choice).
+This is a multiple choice trivia game.

-The player will have a limited amount of time to finish the quiz.
+The player will have a limited amount of time to answer each question.

 The game ends when the time runs out.
 The page will reveal the number of questions that players answer correctly and incorrectly.

-Don't let the player pick more than one answer per question.
+The player cannot pick more than one answer per question.
-Don't forget to include a countdown timer.